tarantool/doc/doc/contributing/contributing.rst

 You can look at them to understand how to do it right.

-The Tarantool ecosystem has connectors that are supported by the Tarantool team itself, and there are those that are developed and supported exclusively by the community.
+The Tarantool ecosystem has connectors that are supported by the Tarantool team itself, and there are connectors that are developed and supported exclusively by the community.
 All of them have their pros and cons.
 See a `complete list of connectors and their recommended versions <https://www.tarantool.io/en/download/connectors>`_.

-If you are using an existing connector from the community and want to implement new features or fix a bug, then send your PRs via Github to the desired repository.
+If you are using an existing connector from the community and want to implement new features or fix a bug, then send your PRs via GitHub to the desired repository.

 To contact the author of the connector in case of questions, look in the MAINTAINERS file: there will be contacts of the repository maintainer.